JoseExposito/linux/Documentation/gpu/vkms.rst

   sudo mkdir /config/vkms/my-vkms/connectors/connector0

-Connectors have 2 configurable attribute:
+Connectors have 3 configurable attribute:

 - status: Connection status: 1 connected, 2 disconnected, 3 unknown (same values
   as those exposed by the "status" property of a connector)
 - type: Type of connector.
 Same values as exposed by the "type" field in drm_connector.
+- supported_colorspaces: Supported colorspaces values for HDMI, DP and eDP connectors.
+  If supported_colorspaces is not 0, the HDR_OUTPUT_METADATA will also be created.
+  Value is a bitfield, 0x1 = NO_DATA, 0x2 = SMPTE_170M_YCC... see enum drm_colorspace
+  for full list.

 To finish the configuration, link the different pipeline items::